skyeskyeskye/PENN_CYBERSECURITY_FINAL/Red_Team_Offensive/Offensive_Summary.md

 ![sql3](https://github.com/skyeskyeskye/PENN_CYBERSECURITY_FINAL/blob/main/Red_Team_Offensive/Images/mysql_3_redteam.jpg)

 Here, we can inspect the data inside these tables using `select * from <table name>;`.
-By doing this and inspecting several tables another 2 flags were found:
+By doing this and inspecting several tables another 2 flags (flags 3 and 4) were found:

 `select * wp_posts;`: